Homeowners In Unincorporated Subdivision Fear Scheme Is Afoot For Elk Grove Village To Take Their Property; Lawmakers Deny It

 The homeowners don’t buy it.

-Village leaders also confirmed to CBS2 a strong interest in a proposed state law that would clarify language about annexation procedures.READ MORE: City Holding Competition To Find The 'Fastest Kids In Chicago'
+Village leaders also confirmed to CBS 2 a strong interest in a proposed state law that would clarify language about annexation procedures.READ MORE: When Insurance Company Wouldn't Budge On His Claim, He Took Matters Into His Own Hands; Who Monitors Complaints Against Insurers In Illinois?

 The bill’s sponsor, state Rep. Marty Moylan (D-Des Plaines) said the proposed law’s intent is to clear up confusion after an annexation in Will County was denied by a judge – and later overturned in appellate court.

-“This [legislation] could affect further annexations for other towns and this town but we have no plans – Elk Grove Village has no plans – to annex any part of anybody’s personal property right now,” said Moylan, who represents Illinois’s 55th District, which includes Elk Grove Village.
+“This [legislation] could affect further annexations down the road for other towns, and this town, but we have no plans – Elk Grove Village has no plans – to annex any part of anybody’s personal property right now,” said Moylan, who represents Illinois’s 55th District, which includes Elk Grove Village.

 The bill already passed the Senate, sponsored by state Sen. Laura Murphy (D-Des Plaines), who also serves the Elk Grove Village area.